chrismarget/az-subnets/README.md

 ## az-subnets

-#### A terraform module for laying out IP subnets.
+#### A terraform module for laying out IP subnets

-This module is *mostly* a wrapper for Hashicorp's [terraform-cidr-subnets](https://github.com/hashicorp/terraform-cidr-subnets), but it's a little easier to use, and it packs IPv4 subnets reasonably across multiple availability zones using one of two possible strategies.
+This module is *mostly* a wrapper for Hashicorp's [terraform-cidr-subnets](https://github.com/hashicorp/terraform-cidr-subnets), but it's a little easier to use and it packs IPv4 subnets reasonably across multiple availability zones using one of two possible strategies.

 No resources are created by this module.
 Rather, it provides an output that is